-Oxford Industries (NYS: OXM) will try to beat its earnings estimates for the third consecutive quarter.
+Watch Oxford Industries' (NYS: OXM) earnings report to see if it can beat analyst expectations for the fourth consecutive quarter.
 The company will unveil its latest earnings on Tuesday.
 Oxford Industries is an apparel design, sourcing, and marketing company featuring a portfolio of owned and licensed lifestyle brands as well as company-owned retail operations.

 What analysts say:

 Buy, sell, or hold?: Analysts are very bullish on this stock, unanimously backing it as a buy.
 Analysts like Oxford Industries better than competitor Perry Ellis International overall.
-Six out of nine analysts rate Perry Ellis International a buy compared to four of four for Oxford Industries.
+Five out of eight analysts rate Perry Ellis International a buy compared to four of four for Oxford Industries.
 Oxford Industries' rating hasn't changed over the past three months.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 78.6% assigning it an outperform rating.
-The majority of the Fools are in agreement with the All-Stars as 74.4% give it an outperform rating.
-Fools are bullish on Oxford Industries, though the message boards have been quiet lately with only 34 posts in the past 30 days.
+CAPS All-Stars are in strong support of the stock, with 86.2% assigning it an outperform rating.
+The majority of Fools (71.6%) agree with the All-Stars and award it an outperform rating.
 Oxford Industries' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized service.
 Add Oxford Industries now.